This Version Posted: August 12, 2020

-The current COVID-19 situation can feel overwhelming.
-Taking steps to reduce the spread of COVID-19 is essential, but you should also be sure to look after your mental health.
+COVID-19 can feel overwhelming.
+While it’s important to reduce the risk of the virus, you also need to look after your mental health at this time.
 Here’s what to do:

-- Maintain routines as you’re able, keeping in mind the importance to stay at home and practise physical distancing as much as possible to slow the spread of COVID-19.
+- Maintain routines as you’re able, keeping in mind the importance to take precautions such as physical distancing to slow the spread of COVID-19.

 - Seek professional help.
 If you’re overwhelmed, talk by phone to a health professional or counsellor.
 If you have coverage for a counsellor through work, access your Employee and Family Assistance Plan.

 - Eat well

 - Stay active: Doing fun and healthy activities outdoors makes it easier to keep physical distance.